pippim/pippim.github.io/programs/tim-ta.md

 # Custom Sound Files (Uploaded)

-<span id="customSounds">These are all the custom sound files that
+<span id="customSounds">Below are custom sound files that
-have been uploaded so far.</span>
+have been uploaded.
+If no custom sounds have been uploaded, then you will only see a solid line.</span>

 <div id="uploadedSounds"></div>